 - 3 Connecting 2 Subwoofers to a Soundbar: Is It Possible?

-- 4 The Solution to Connect 2 Wireless Subwoofers to 1 Soundbar
+- 4 How to Connect 2 Subwoofers to a Soundbar

 - 5 Connecting Three or Four Subwoofers